THURSDAY DELAY: Due to the anticipation of freezing rain, TJC will open 10:30 a.m. Thursday, in time for classes to begin at 11:15 a.m.

 - First Generation Student: This site is full of info for first-generation college students – kids who will be the first in their families to go to college.

-Sometimes being able to look at a sample resume can help you to figure out how to format your own resume, how to describe your experiences and what kinds of things to include in it.
-A quick search on Google can pull up many sample resumes.
-On our related downloads page, you can find these documents to help you create your resume:
+There are multiple formats that are acceptable for resumes.
+Sometimes being able to look at a sample resume can help you to figure out how to format your own resume, how to describe your experiences and what kinds of things to include.
+In the related downloads page, you can find these documents to help you create your resume:

 - Anatomy of a Resume